ivadomed/ms-multi-spine-challenge-2024/docker-monomodal-model/README.md

 # Docker for monomodal model for MS lesion segmentation

+Information on how this was supposed to be built can be found here: https://gitlab.inria.fr/msmultispinechallenge/msmultispinespecification

 ## Docker installation

 Docker is already installed on romane.
 Installation instructions can be found here: https://docs.docker.com/engine/install/ubuntu/